apache/cassandra-java-driver/manual/statements/prepared/README.md

   .setString("d", "LCD screen");
 ```

-If you don't set a parameter, it is sent as `null` (note that this
+You must set all parameters.
+If you fail to do so, the driver will throw an error when executing the statement.
+If you
+want to send a `NULL` value, set it explicitly to `null` (use `setToNull` for Java primitives).
+Note that this is a new
-behavior changes in the 2.1 branch of the driver).
+behavior in 2.1, branch 2.0 of the driver assumed unset values were null.

 You can use named setters even if the query uses anonymous parameters;
 Cassandra will name the parameters after the column they apply to: